parcel-bundler/lightningcss/README.md

 ### With webpack

 css-minimizer-webpack-plugin has builtin support for Lightning CSS.
-Install Lightning CSS in your project, and configure the plugin as documented [here](https://github.com/webpack-contrib/css-minimizer-webpack-plugin#using-custom-minifier-parcelcss).
+Install Lightning CSS in your project, and configure the plugin as documented [in its README](https://github.com/webpack-contrib/css-minimizer-webpack-plugin#using-custom-minifier-lightningcss-previously-parcelcss).

 ### From the CLI